How set up Port Forwarding or a DMZ with a Virgin Media Hub 5

 Port forwarding

-This function allows for incoming requests on specific port numbers to reach web servers, FTP servers, mail servers etc:
+This function allows incoming requests on specific port numbers to reach web servers, FTP servers, mail servers, and other services:

 LocalExternal